-The Ohio Wesleyan University Department of Economics and The Woltemade Center offer an unique opportunity for students interested in pursuing a future in the accounting profession.
+The Ohio Wesleyan University Economics and Business Department and The Woltemade Center offer a unique opportunity for students interested in pursuing a future in the accounting profession.

 The Accounting Fellows Program